PokemonWorkshop/PokemonStudio/README.md

 To install them follow those steps:

-1. Download the binary archive from

-- https://download.psdk.pokemonworkshop.com/binaries/ (Windows, Linux & MacOS M1+)
+1. Download the [Pokémon SDK binary archive](https://github.com/PokemonWorkshop/PokemonSDKBinaries/releases) (Windows, Linux & MacOS M1+).

 2. Extract the content of the archive to the psdk-binaries folder.